-If you have a car, you need insurance.
+If you have a car, you need car insurance.
 And that’s true whether you have a 2018 Subaru Outback, a 1967 Ford Mustang, or a 20-car Porsche collection housed in a three-story garage.
-Getting car insurance for the Subaru can be done online easily, but getting insurance for the Mustang or your Porsche collection can take a few more steps.
+Getting car insurance for the Subaru can easily be done online, but getting insurance for the Mustang or your Porsche collection can take a few more steps.

-According to the Insurance Information Institute (III), there is no one definition of a classic car.
-The Classic Car Club of America defines “classic” as a car built between 1925 and 1948, but the closest thing to a uniform definition is that if your car’s current value exceeds its original selling price, then it’s likely a classic car — and qualifies for a classic car insurance policy.
+There is no one definition of a classic car.
+The Classic Car Club of America defines classic as a car built between 1925 and 1948, but, for insurance purposes, the definition is that if your car’s current value exceeds its original selling price, then it’s likely a classic car — and qualifies for a classic car insurance policy.

 In addition to a qualifying vehicle, classic car insurance policies also have requirements on how you use the vehicle.
 These include:

 Limited use requirements: A classic car can’t be your primary vehicle, and there may be maximum usage and mileage requirements.
 Many policies also include travel restrictions, so if you’re planning on driving your car often (or even sporadically to car shows), ensure that you purchase a policy that permits it.

 Secure storage requirements: Classic car policies often require that your vehicle be kept in a locked garage or storage unit.